Awea/codevember-2019/README.md

 ## 🗄️ Project structure
 ```
 .
 ├── src            # JavaScript source files
 │
 ├── .gitignore     # Files and folders ignored by Git
+├── .tool-versions # Which version to use locally for each language, used by asdf
 ├── LICENSE        # License
 ├── Makefile       # Commands for this project
 ├── package.json   # JavaScript dependencies, used by Yarn
 ├── README.md      # Project documentation
 └── yarn.lock      # Tracking exact versions for JavaScript dependencies, used by Yarn
 ```

 <a name="author"></a>